awsdocs/amazon-personalize-developer-guide/doc_source/recommendations-batch.md

 ## Getting Batch Recommendations \(Amazon Personalize Console\)<a name="batch-console"></a>

 The following procedure outlines the batch inference workflow using the Amazon Personalize console\.
-This procedure assumes that you have already created a solution that is properly formatted to perform the desired batch job on your dataset\.
+This procedure assumes that you have already created a solution that is properly formatted to perform the batch job on your dataset\.

 1. Open the Amazon Personalize console at [https://console\.aws\.amazon\.com/personalize/home](https://console.aws.amazon.com/personalize/home) and sign in to your account\.